Parchive/par3cmdline/windows/ReadMe.txt

 [ About "-m" option ]

  If you want to limit using memory size, set this option.
+You may set last character to "k", "kb", "m", "mb", "g", or "gb" as unit.
+The unit characters are case insensitive.
+For example, setting "-m1MB" is same as "-m1048576".

  Note, this is not strict value.
 It may use more memory.
 When this isn't set, it assumes unlimited RAM size.

  This option will affect some buffer size.